 Тор Objective ics (See SA nework) Score Supporting Information Timing Uncertainty 1 Crime 0 Key reason: Site is unlikely to have a discernible effect on levels of crime.
 0 N/A М Key reason: Site is located within 500 m of a primary school.
 M- 2 Education ++ Other info: Site is located within 1 km of a secondary school or other further educational facility. ++ LT Н Key reason: Site is within 1 km of a GP surgery.
 Site is located within 500 m of a play area or sports facility.
 3 Health ++ Other info: Site achieves at least 1 major positive impacts under relevant health criteria (see other impacts) in an area of moderate health deprivation (IMD 20-40% most deprives for 'health and disability').
-Site is a housing site in close proximity to an existing community ++ ST M 4 Housing ++ Key reason: Site provides 702 new homes, including for a range of needs (e.g. affordable, social housing etc.). ++ ST L 5 Access Access ++ within 500 m of a bus service / stop or railway station.
-Site is within 500 m of a local or key service centre.
-Site is within 500 m of a plat of worship, town or village hall.
-Site is within 500 m of a designate Site is located within 500 m of the countryside or open coast.
+Site is a housing site in close proximity to an existing community ++ ST M 4 Housing ++ Key reason: Key reason: Site provides 702 new homes, including for a range of needs (e.g. affordable, social housing etc.).
+ST L 5 Access Access Access ++ Key reason: Site is located within 500 m of the countryside or open coast.
 Site is within 500 m of a bus service / stop or railway station.
 Site is within 500 m of a local or key service centre.
 Site is within 500 m of a place of worship, town or village hall.
 Site is within 500 m of a designated historic asset (see SA Objective 10). ++ S- LT М Other info: Site is unlikely to have a discernible effect on levels of walking or cycling.
 Site is within 1km of a cultural or leisure facility, such as a theatre, sport / recreation centre, museum, etc. Key reason: Site is located within 1 km of key employment area.
 6 Economy ++ Other info: Site has no discernible effect on employment diversification.
-Site is unlikely to have a discernible effect on the variety of employment opportunity. ++ S- LT M Key reason: Potential to have a major adverse effect on townscape character or views.
+Site is unlikely to have a discernible effect on the variety of employment opportunity. ++ S- LT М Key reason: Potential to have a major adverse effect on townscape character or views.
 7 Urban Renaissance Other info: The broad proposed design or appearance is unknown at this stage.
 The extent of green infrastructure proposed is unknown at this stage - a limited amount assumed on a large greenfield site (>0.4 ha).
 Site located adjacent to sustainable transport opportunities.
 Site located within 1 km of sustainable transport opportunities.
-S- LT H
+S- LT Н